 Regular physical activity also reduces the risk of some complications such as heart and blood vessel disease.
 If you are able, a minimum of 30 minutes' brisk walking at least five times a week is advised.
 Anything more vigorous is even better - for example, swimming, cycling, jogging, dancing.
-Ideally you should do an activity that makes you at least mildly out of breath and mildly sweaty.
+The best exercise is vigorous enough to make you at least mildly out of breath and sweaty.
 You can spread the activity over the day (for example, two fifteen-minute spells per day of brisk walking, cycling, dancing, etc).

 Depending on your age and how long you have had diabetes, you may be advised to take a medicine to lower your cholesterol level.
 This will help to lower the risk of developing some complications such as heart disease and stroke.